crizzs/friend_management/README.md

-# Friend Management (Docker-Compose App)
+# Friend Management

-A Friend Management App is being crafted using Mongoose, NodeJS, Swagger-UI, Restify.
-(The amount of Cluster Workers depends on your CPU cores.)
+A Friend Management App is being crafted using Docker-Compose, PM2, Mongoose, NodeJS, Swagger, Restify.
+(The total amount of NodeJS Cluster Workers depends on your CPU cores.)

 The NoSQL database powering the application is MongoDB.
+PM2 is running the NodeJS.

-There are a total of 6 friend management web-services and is being listed @ the Swagger Documentation Page (YAML Structure)
+There are a total of 6 friend management web-services and is being listed @ the Swagger Documentation Page

 ![alt text](http://snappyimages.nextwavesrl.netdna-cdn.com/img/77099cf5bd6cf2af25fcbd234d56418e.png)